krampstudio/grunt-bower-postinst/README.md

 Type: `Array`
 Default value: `none`

 An array of commands to be executed against the component.
-The values of the array can be either
+The values of the array can be either :
  - a string that match a predefined command (`'npm'` stands for `npm install` as in `options.actions`).
  - an object with the key as a  predefined command and the value the additionnals arguments

 ### Execution

-The commands for a component are executed in series, in the order defined in the options.
+The commands for a component are executed in series, in the order defined in `options.components.compoenent`.

-If there is more than one components then the staks of commands are executed in parrallel by compoenents.
+If there is more than one component then the staks of commands are executed in parrallel by component.

 ### Usage Example

 #### Bower
-In this example, the project needs the following Bower components: `jquery`, `jquery.ui` and `bootstrap`.
+In this example, the project needs the following [Bower][bower] components: `jquery`, `jquery.ui` and `bootstrap`.
 The components `jquery.ui` and `bootstrap` need extra commands to get an aggregated and minimified version of the scripts and stylesheet.
 We use the task `bower` from `grunt-bower-task` to perform the install of the components, then the `bower_postinst` task from the current plugin to run the required commands.

 ```js